Note

 - Perform secure data operations : Execute Dataverse operations—such as querying, updating, or deleting records—on the server, applying business logic and validation consistently.

 - Run custom logic and transformations: Process or manipulate data before returning it to the client.
-For example, calculate totals, validate business rules, or enrich data using external lookups.
+For example, calculate totals, validate business rules, or enrich data by using external lookups.

 - Return processed responses to pages: Send only the required and filtered data to client pages, ensuring faster rendering and reduced payloads.